pyx7b/insupply/README.md

-# Material Matcher
+# In Supply
-A Streamlit app with semantic search
+A Streamlit app with semantic search.
+In Supply stands for intelligent supply, also meant tracking what is in supply.

 ## Installation steps